swcarpentry/swc-releases/README.md

 NB: the HTML pages can be built before (on the gh-pages branch) or after (only in the release branch).

+NB: your pandoc version may matter for building the pages, see this thread <http://lists.software-carpentry.org/pipermail/discuss/2016-June/004553.html>

 You should already be on the gh-pages branch, but, if not, switch to it:

     git checkout gh-pages